Sectoral Risk Assessment in Sri Lanka

 The data which was gathered through the steps explained above was reviewed by the Transparency International Secretariat (TIS) and comments and suggestions were provided on the findings.

-- Corruption take place in a subtle but systematic way on a daily basis in the health sector.
+- Corruption takes place in a subtle but systematic way on a daily basis in the health sector.
 The most prevalent forms of corruption include informal payments by patients to service providers; absenteeism (workers who are legitimately on a payroll but are chronically absent without approval); ghost workers (non-existent individuals receiving salaries through the payroll system); reimbursement fraud (requesting insurance payments for services not rendered); dual practice (clinicians with salaries in the public sector who also maintain a private practice to divert patients or resources for their own financial gain); and improper marketing (promoting a drug for a clinical indication that is not approved for use; misleading marketing claims).

 - Moreover, types of corruption in the health sector can also occur across multiple dimensions.
 According to Transparency International’s findings there are eight key areas of susceptibility: (i) health-systems governance; (ii) health-systems regulation; (iii) research and development; (iv) marketing; (v) procurement; (vi) product distribution and storage; (vii) financial and workforce management; and (viii) delivery of healthcare services (Petkov and Cohen, 2016).